needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 When exploring memory management and dependency graphs, it's important to discuss duplicated content.
 There are two mechanisms by which an asset can be built into an AssetBundle: explicit and implicit.
 If you mark an asset as Addressable, it is explicitly put into an AssetBundle.
 That is the only AssetBundle it is in.

 Example:
-A material has a direct dependency on a texture, and both assets are marked as Addressable in separate AssetBundles `BundleM` and `BundleT` respectively.  `BundleT` contains the texture, `BundleM` contains the material, and lists `BundleT` as a dependency.
+A material has a direct dependency on a texture, and both assets are marked as Addressable in separate AssetBundles `BundleM` and `BundleT` respectively.  `BundleT` contains the texture. `BundleM` contains the material and lists `BundleT` as a dependency.

 If any dependencies are not explicitly included, then they are implicitly pulled in.

 Example:
 A material has a direct dependency on a texture, and only the material is marked as Addressable in `BundleM`.
 During build, the texture, because it is not explicitly included elsewhere, is pulled into `BundleM` when the material is.

 This implicit dependency inclusion can lead to duplication.

-Example
+Example:
 Two materials, matA and matB, are Addressable and both have direct dependencies on the same texture.
 If matA and matB are built into the same AssetBundle, then the texture is pulled implicitly in once.
 If matA and matB are built into separate AssetBundles, then the texture is pulled implicitly into each of those AssetBundles.
 At runtime, the engine has no record that these textures came from the same source asset, and are each loaded as they are needed by their respective materials.

 ### SpriteAtlas dependencies
 SpriteAtlases complicate the dependency calculation a bit, and merit a more thorough set of examples.

 Addressable Sprite Example 1:

 Three textures exist and are marked as Addressable in three separate groups.
 Each texture builds to about 500KB.
 During the build, they are built into three separate AssetBundles, each AssetBundle only containing the given sprite meta data and texture.
-Each AssetBundle is be about 500KB and none of these AssetBundles have dependencies.
+Each AssetBundle is about 500KB and none of these AssetBundles have dependencies.

 Addressable Sprite Example 2:

 The three textures in Example 1 are put into a SpriteAtlas.
 That atlas is not Addressable.
 One of the AssetBundles generated contains that atlas texture and is about 1500KB.
 The other two AssetBundles only contain Sprite metadata (a few KB), and list the atlas AssetBundle as a dependency.
 Which AssetBundle contains the texture is deterministic in that it is the same through rebuilds, but is not something that can be set by the user.
 This is the key portion that goes against the standard duplication of dependencies.
 The sprites are dependent on the SpriteAtlas texture to load, and yet that texture is not built into all three AssetBundles, but is instead built only into one.

 Addressable Sprite Example 3:

 The SpriteAtlas from Example 2 is marked as Addressable in its own AssetBundle.
 At this point there are four AssetBundles created.
 If you are using a 2020.x or newer version of Unity, this builds as you would expect.
-The three AssetBundles with the sprites are each be only a few KB and have a dependency on this fourth SpriteAtlas AssetBundle, which is be about 1500KB.
+The three AssetBundles with the sprites are each only a few KB and have a dependency on this fourth SpriteAtlas AssetBundle, which is be about 1500KB.
 If you are using 2019.x or older, the texture itself may end up elsewhere.
 The three sprite AssetBundles still depend on the SpriteAtlas AssetBundle.
-However, the SpriteAtlas AssetBundle may only contain meta data, and the texture may be with one of the other sprites.
+However, the SpriteAtlas AssetBundle may only contain meta data, and the texture may be in one of the other sprite AssetBundles.

 Addressable Prefab With Sprite Dependency Example 1:

 Instead of three Addressable textures, there are three Addressable sprite prefabs.
 Each prefab depends on its own sprite (about 500KB).
 Building the three prefabs separately results, as expected, in three AssetBundles of about 500KB each.

-Addressable Prefab With Sprite Dependency Example 2 Taking the prefabs and textures from the previous example, all three textures are added to a SpriteAtlas, and that atlas is not marked as Addressable.
+Addressable Prefab With Sprite Dependency Example 2

+Taking the prefabs and textures from the previous example, all three textures are added to a SpriteAtlas, and that atlas is not marked as Addressable.
 In this scenario, the SpriteAtlas texture is duplicated.
 All three AssetBundles are approximately 1500KB.
 This is expected based on the general rules about duplication of dependencies, but goes against the behavior seen in "Addressable Sprite Example 2".

-Addressable Prefab With Sprite Dependency Example 2 Taking the prefabs, textures, and SpriteAtlas form the above example, the SpriteAtlas is also marked as Addressable.
+Addressable Prefab With Sprite Dependency Example 3

+Taking the prefabs, textures, and SpriteAtlas form the above example, the SpriteAtlas is also marked as Addressable.
 Conforming to the rules of explicit inclusion, the SpriteAtlas texture is included only in the AssetBundle containing the SpriteAtlas.
 The AssetBundles with prefabs reference this fourth AssetBundle as a dependency.